 About This Class

-The Semester in Practice Program is a field-based externship in which students apprentice (without pay) with lawyers in all areas of practice.
-The SiP is appropriate for students interested in self-directed learning under the supervision of an experienced mentor.
-Field-mentors are experienced lawyers who work with and within: government (state, federal and local), NGO's, non-profit organizations, corporations and law firms.
-The SiP provides an opportunity - through observation, participation, practice, and reflection - to improve students' legal knowledge and skills and to inform and expand their vision of what the practice and profession of law can be.
+The Semester in Practice (SiP) Program is a field-based externship in which students apprentice (without pay) with lawyers in all areas of practice.
+The SiP is appropriate for students interested in self-directed learning under the supervision of an experienced legal professional who are experienced lawyers or professionals with a JD (where appropriate) who work with and within: government (state, federal and local), NGO's, non-profit organizations, corporations and law firms.
+The SiP provides an opportunity – through observation, participation, practice, and reflection – to improve students’ legal knowledge and skills and to inform and expand their vision of what the practice and profession of law can be.
 Components and Requirements of the SiP Course: There are two different components to the SiP program: a practicum component and a classroom component.
 Students are provided supervision in each aspect of the program.
-For the practicum component, students are designated an on-site field mentor.
+For the practicum component, students are designated an on-site attorney supervisor.
 For the classroom component, each student is assigned a faculty supervisor from Vermont Law School.
 All students are required to participate in a five-day on-line orientation prior to the first day of work on-site.
-Credits and Grading: students enrolled in the full time program work for 15 weeks, 40 hours each week and receive 11 experiential credits and 2 classroom credits.
+Credits and Grading: Students enrolled in the full time program work for 15 weeks, full-time according to the schedule of their assigned office, and receive 11 experiential credits and 2 classroom credits.
 Experiential credits are awarded on a pass-fail basis and classroom credits are letter-graded.
 Eligibility: 1.
 Students who are in their 4th, 5th and 6th semester who have a GPA of 2.4 or higher are eligible to participate.
-2. Timely submission of a request to enroll form and submission of required materials. (a list of required materials is included on the request to enroll form).
+2. Timely submission of a request to enroll form and submission of required materials (a list of required materials is included on the request to enroll form).
 Application Deadlines: 1.
 In order to participate in a Fall SiP, students must complete the request to enroll by February 1st.
 2. In order to participate in a Spring SiP, students must complete the request to enroll by September 30th.
 Satisfies the skills requirement.